RealityHertz/Greenhouse-Project/Documentation/Signoffs/NutrientSubsystemSignoff.md

   1. The communication between the sensors and PLC must be wireless.
 This will save time and money on wiring, while also allowing the system to be scalable, meaning if the greenhouse was to be expanded then this subsystem would be easily expanded to account for more plants.
   2. The transfer of data between the sensors and the Arduino must be below 3 seconds for accurate and reliable monitoring of the different nutrient levels in the soil as well as the soil hydration and pH balance, and to allow plenty of time for communication with the PLC while looping in and out of sleep mode.
   3. The system needs to be capable of wirelessly communicating the collected data back to the PLC in an inexpensive, yet reliable way.
+  4. The Arduino must support serial communication between itself and the rs485 translator.

 - **Soil NPK and Moisture Sensor - Anggrek RS485**

   1. The anggrek rs485 needs between 12-24V to operate effectively.
   2. The sensor must turn on every 5 minutes in order to measure NPK levels, soil moisture, and pH balance.
-  3. Must accurately measure soil moisture in a range of 0-100% to allow for optimum plant growth.
+  3. Must accurately measure soil moisture in a range of 0-100% to allow for optimum plant growth with ±3% to ±5% accuracy.
-  4. Must accurately measure nitrogen levels in the soil within a range of 50-300mg/kg to allow for optimum plant growth.
+  4. Must accurately measure nitrogen levels in the soil within a range of 50-300mg/kg to allow for optimum plant growth with no more than ±10% accuracy.
 [1]
-  5. Must accurately measure phosphorous levels in the soil within a range of 5-90mg/kg.
+  5. Must accurately measure phosphorous levels in the soil within a range of 5-90mg/kg with no more than ±10% accuracy.
 [1]
-  6. Must accurately measure potassium levels in the soil within a range of 50-240mg/kg.
+  6. Must accurately measure potassium levels in the soil within a range of 50-240mg/kg with no more than ±10% accuracy.
 [1]
-  7. Must accurately measure soil pH levels within a range of 5-8.5pH.
+  7. Must accurately measure soil pH levels within a range of 5-8.5pH with an accuracy of ±0.01 pH to ±0.5 pH.
 [1]

 - **Voltage Regulator - Pololu U3V70F15**